NinjaWeedle/CEPORT/README.txt

 REQUIREMENTS:

 Celtic III MUST be installed!
 The program you want to convert must be in RAM and unlocked.

-Str0 - Stores the program name
-Str1 - stores the contents current program line being read G - The current line being read
-F - The total number of lines in the program being read.
-A- Location of first comma in string
-B- Location of second comma in string
-Str2 - Xcoordinate
-Str3 - Y coordinate
+Attempting to convert archived programs may result in a crash!

+WARNING: With assembly libraries, there is always a small chance of a crash occuring.
+If you want to be safe, back up the program you want to convert to a computer before you run CEPORT.

-10/2/2021 Oxiti8.
+2021 Oxiti8.